John and Adrienne Mars Director

 While at NASA, Dailey served on the President's Management Council, co-chaired the Aeronautics and Astronautics Coordinating Board and was a national delegate to the Research and Technology Organization supporting NATO.

-He served as national commander of the Marine Corps Aviation Association and is a member of the Early and Pioneer Naval Aviators Association ("Golden Eagles").
+He served as national commander of the Marine Corps Aviation Association, the Board of the Medal of Honor Foundation and is a member of the Early and Pioneer Naval Aviators Association ("Golden Eagles").

 The National Air and Space Museum's original building, which opened in 1976, is home to many of the "firsts" in aviation and space history, including the Wright brothers' Flyer, Charles Lindbergh's Spirit of St. Louis and the Apollo 11 command module Columbia.
 Icons at the Udvar-Hazy Center include a Concorde, the Boeing B-29 Superfortress "Enola Gay" and the space shuttle Discovery.
 With a combined attendance of approximately 8 million visitors a year to both its buildings, the museum is one of the most popular in the world.